fingerprintjs/fingerprintjs-pro-angular/CONTRIBUTING.md

 ### Development playground

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.
-Root project is the demo app.
-You can find library in `projects/ng-fingerprint-pro` folder.
+The root project is the demo app.
+You can find the library in `projects/ng-fingerprint-pro` folder.

 Run `yarn watch:library` to rebuild library on each update.
 Run `yarn start` for the demo app dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.